ProfessorFish/discord-buttons-pages/README.md

 # discord-buttons-pages
-pages for the discord-buttons package
+Button pages for the discord-buttons package.

+This package allows you to have multiple pages of buttons, and to be able to cycle through them using auto-generated buttons.

 To install the package, use the following command in the console/terminal/shell.